Medellín v. Texas

 Medellín v.
-Texas, 552 U.S. 491 (2008), was a decision of the U.S. Supreme Court that held that even when a treaty constitutes an international commitment, it is not binding domestic law unless either the United States Congress has enacted statutes implementing it or the treaty is explicitly "self-executing".
-The Court also held that decisions of the International Court of Justice are not binding domestic law and, like treaties, cannot be enforced by the president of the United States without authority from Congress or the United States Constitution.
+Texas, 552 U.S. 491 (2008), was a decision of the United States Supreme Court that held even when a treaty constitutes an international commitment, it is not binding domestic law unless it has been implemented by an act of the U.S. Congress or contains language expressing that it is "self-executing" upon ratification.
+The Court also ruled that decisions of the International Court of Justice are not binding upon the U.S. and, like treaties, cannot be enforced by the president without authority from Congress or the U.S. Constitution.

 Background

 The United States ratified the United Nations Charter on October 24, 1945.
 Article 92 of the Charter established the International Court of Justice.
 The ICJ Statute, which sets forth the procedures and jurisdiction of the ICJ, and was attached to the UN Charter, delineates two ways in which a nation may consent to ICJ jurisdiction.
 It may consent generally to jurisdiction on any question arising under a treaty or general international law, or it may consent specifically to jurisdiction over a particular category of cases or disputes pursuant to a separate treaty.

 In 1969, the United States ratified the Vienna Convention on Consular Relations of April 24, 1963, and the Optional Protocol Concerning the Compulsory Settlement of Disputes to the Vienna Convention of April 24, 1963.
 Article 36 of the Vienna Convention requires for foreign nationals who are arrested or detained be given notice "without delay" of their right to have their embassy or consulate notified of that arrest.
 The Optional Protocol provides that disputes arising out of the interpretation or application of the Vienna Convention "shall lie within the compulsory jurisdiction of the International Court of Justice."

 The United States withdrew from general ICJ jurisdiction on October 7, 1985.

 On June 24, 1993, José Ernesto Medellín, an 18-year-old Mexican citizen, and several other gang members participated in the murders of Jennifer Ertman and Elizabeth Peña, which involved their rape of a 14-year-old and 16-year-old girl for an hour in Houston, Texas.
 Both girls were killed to prevent them from identifying their assailants.
 Medellín strangled one of the girls with her own shoelaces.

 Medellín was arrested five days later and signed a confession after he had been given his Miranda warning.
 Hours after Medellin's arrest, he admitted to his part in the crime and boasted of having "virgin blood" on his underpants.

 Texas authorities did not, however, advise him of his right to contact his consulate under the terms of the Vienna Convention.
 Medellín was convicted of rape and murder and sentenced to death in 1997.
 He raised the issue of his Vienna Convention rights during his appeal, but his conviction was upheld by the trial court and by the Texas Court of Criminal Appeals.